 •Custom product: A product not currently supported by the primary XML patch data file.
 For example, you might have a product that was developed strictly for use within your organization.

 •Custom bulletin: Used to announce and describe a security update.
 A custom XML file can contain multiple bulletins, and each bulletin can contain multiple patches.
 Some of the information typically included in a bulletin includes a summary, known issues, a list of all affected software, and a link to the security update (patch) file.
 Of course, in this case the patch is contained in the same XML file as the bulletin.

-•Custom patch: A software update that is not currently supported by the primary XML patch data file.
+•Custom patch: A software update that is not currently supported by the primary data definition file.
 A custom patch can be applied to either an existing product or to a custom product.
 For example, you might receive a special private patch from a vendor, you might create your own patch to a vendor's product, or you might create a patch for your own custom product.